agapsys/smtp-sender/README.md

 * JavaMail API

-(for detailed information on external dependencies please see pom.xml)
+For detailed information on external dependencies please see *pom.xml*.

 ## Licensing

-SMTP Sender project is licensed under the Apache License 2.0.
-See the files called LICENSE and NOTICE for more information.
+SMTP Sender project is licensed under the **Apache License 2.0**.
+See the files called *LICENSE* and *NOTICE* for more information.

 ## Contact